 A library building was constructed during the year ended May 31, 2004.
-The library building and the related bonds payable are reported on the Village of North Aurora's (the Village) financial statements, as the debt is in the name of the Village.
+The library building and the related bonds payable were reported on the Village of North Aurora's (the Village) financial statements, as the debt was in the name of the Village.
+During the fiscal year, these bonds were paid off by the Village.
+Accordingly, the building was transferred to the Library during the year ended May 31, 2021 at its net book value of \$3,269,423.